The geometry of financial institutions -- Wasserstein clustering of financial data: Existence of ``barycenters''

 \section{Existence of ``barycenters''}

-In this section we want to discuss the existence of minimizers in the general barycenter updating step of Section \ref{sec:problem_algo_general_metric}.
-Thus a metric space $(\X,d)$ and finitely many continuous maps into other metric spaces $\varphi_i:\X\to\X_i$ are given.
-We observe the image points $\tilde{x}_i=\varphi_i(x_i)$ for $i=1,\ldots,n$.
+In this section we discuss the existence of minimizers in the general barycenter updating step \eqref{eq:general_bary_update} of Section \ref{sec:problem_algo_general_metric}.
+Thus, let us consider a metric space $(\X,d)$ and finitely many continuous maps into other metric spaces $\varphi_i:\X\to\X_i$.
+We observe the image points $\tilde{x}_i=\varphi_i(x_i)$ for $i\in[n]$.
 The question is: under which conditions is

 attained?
-Here, $\lambda_i>0,\sum_{i=1}^n\lambda_i=1$ denote some weights.
-Since in this general formulation the maps $\varphi_i$ can be very arbitrary, minimizers do not have to exist.
+Here, $\lambda_i>0,\sum_{i=1}^n\lambda_i=1$ denote some convex weights.
+Since in this general formulation the maps $\varphi_i$ can be arbitrary, minimizers do not have to exist.
 However, if one of the maps $\varphi_i$ is the identity on $\X$, we can guarantee existence under mild assumptions.

-\begin{lemma} Assume there exists a metrizable topology $\tau$ on $\X$ which is weaker than the topology induced by the metric $d$, and such that \begin{enumerate}[i)] \item $\varphi_i^{-1}(\tilde{x}_i)$ is closed in $\tau$ for all $i\in\{1,\ldots,n\}$, \item balls, i.e.\ $B_d(y,c):=\{x\in\X:d(x,y)\leq c\}$, are $\tau$ compact for all $y\in\X,c>0$, \item $d(\cdot,\cdot)$ is lower semi continuous w.r.t.\ the product topology $\tau\times\tau$, \item there exists $j\in\{1,\ldots,n\}$ such that $\varphi_j=Id_\X$. \end{enumerate} Then \eqref{eq:general_frechet_mean_problem} admits a minimizer. \end{lemma} \begin{proof} Let us first prove that for $d(\varphi_i^{-1}(\tilde{x}_i),y)$ there exists $z\in\varphi_i^{-1}(\tilde{x}_i)$ such that
+\begin{lemma} Assume there exists a metrizable topology $\tau$ on $\X$ which is weaker than the topology induced by the metric $d$, and such that \begin{enumerate}[i)] \item $\varphi_i^{-1}(\tilde{x}_i)$ is closed in $\tau$ for all $i\in[n]$, \item balls, i.e.\ $B_d(y,c):=\{x\in\X:d(x,y)\leq c\}$, are $\tau$ compact for all $y\in\X,c>0$, \item $d(\cdot,\cdot)$ is lower semi continuous w.r.t.\ the product topology $\tau\times\tau$, \item there exists $j\in[n]$ such that $\varphi_j=Id_\X$. \end{enumerate} Then \eqref{eq:general_frechet_mean_problem} admits a minimizer. \end{lemma} \begin{proof} Let us first prove that for $d(\varphi_i^{-1}(\tilde{x}_i),y)$ there exists $z\in\varphi_i^{-1}(\tilde{x}_i)$ such that

 To this end, take a sequence $\{x_n\}_{n\geq 1}\subset \varphi_i^{-1}(\tilde{x}_i)$ such that